hbkworld/streaming-spec/streaming.md

 This document describes the DAQ Stream Protocol provided by HBM devices.

+## License

+This document ist published under the terms of the [Creative Commons No Derivative Works (CC BY-ND)](https://creativecommons.org/licenses/by-nd/4.0/).

 ## Overview

 The data streaming mechanism is intended to enable client programs to receive